The Icon Saga

 Safe Rendering

 We changed the API response from raw SVG strings to structured element arrays.
-Instead of returning <svg><path d="..."/></svg>, we return {elements: [{tag: "path", attrs: {d: "..."}}]}.
-The frontend renders these using React.createElement, eliminating any need for dangerouslySetInnerHTML.
-It's cleaner, safer, and more type-safe.
+Instead of returning <svg><path d="..."/></svg>, we returned {elements: [{tag: "path", attrs: {d: "..."}}]}.
+The frontend rendered these using React.createElement, which eliminated any need for dangerouslySetInnerHTML.

 What We Learned